FIRE 7: Automatic Reduction with Modular Approach: Modular approach

-The reason to use such an approach was discussed many times in papers on Feynman integrals.
+The reason for using such an approach was discussed many times in papers on Feynman integrals.
 The modular approach is an alternative to the classical (rational polynomial) approach where the reduction is performed with coefficients being rational functions of many variables.
-Within the classical approach almost all the time consumed by the program is spent on simplifying coefficients with an external program.
-(In the past {\tt fermat} was the dominant choice, but now the {\tt FLINT} library has proven to be more effective and is made the default in FIRE.)
-The time needed for reduction as well as RAM required can be too large to fit into a reasonable session, so there is always a risk of running out of RAM or hardware failures making one lose months of calculation if it is interrupted in an unexpected state.
+Within the classical approach, almost all the time consumed by the program is spent on simplifying coefficients with an external program.
+(In the past {\tt fermat} was the dominant choice, but now the {\tt FLINT} library has proven to be more effective and is adopted as the default in FIRE.)
+The time needed for reduction as well as RAM required can be too large to fit into a reasonable session, so there is always a risk of running out of RAM or encountering a hardware failure, making one lose months of calculation if it is interrupted in an unexpected state.

 The modular approach is much more resistant to possible interruptions since one might need millions of intermediate reduction runs, each of which results in a separate table file stored on disk.
-Moreover, the modular approach can efficiently take use of multiple machines working on the same task, especially in the case of supercomputers.
-However the MPI-parallelized program is not restricted to clusters and can be launched on a single machine as well.
+Moreover, the modular approach can efficiently make use of multiple machines working on the same task, especially in the case of supercomputers.
+However, the MPI-parallelized program is not restricted to clusters and can be launched on a single machine as well.